 Ancient Chinese, Hebrews, and Egyptians viewed evergreens as symbols of eternal life.
 It was and continues to be a lovely way to bring green into your home during the chilly winter months.
 Interestingly, most 18th and 19th-century Americans thought the tradition of decorating trees was pagan and it was even outlawed in Massachusetts.

 Giving Gifts Began As A New Year’s Eve Tradition

-Gift exchanges are a trademark of most modern holidays, cards for Valentine’s Day, eggs for Easter, etc. Ronald Hutton, a historian at Bristol University in the United Kingdom, shared with LiveScience that during winter solstice presents were shared for New Years.
+Gift exchanges are an essential part of Christmas morning but that wasn’t always the case.
+Ronald Hutton, a historian at Bristol University in the United Kingdom, shared with LiveScience that during winter solstice presents were shared for New Years.
 Queen Victoria shifted the tradition in the 1800s when she gifted her family on Christmas Eve.

 Culture Is Ever Evolving

 I believe you can celebrate the season without celebrating one religion.
 Evergreens, gift giving, and celebrating the end of harvest is part of a greater story about humankind that began thousands of years ago.
-Though the modern “reason for the season” is to celebrate the life and impact of Jesus Christ (a prophet of Christianity and Islam).
+Though the most common “reason for the season” is to celebrate the birth of Jesus Christ (a prophet of Christianity and Islam).
 Seasonal cheer is timeless, much-needed, and weaved through all culture and religions.